magmukendi/cs50x/week4/notes.md

 - feof(): tells if I have read to the end of a file
 - ferror(): indicates whether an error occured in working with a file.

   2022.12.04:

   Today I was solving the filter problem set.
 And I came accross a very interesting problem: Sobel Operator.

   It is used in image processing and computer vision, particularly within edge detection algortithms where it creates and image emphasising on edges.

-  I also started workign on the recover  provblem set.
+  I also started working on the recover  problem set.
 Which is a problem in which I try to recover the JPEGs from a forensic image.